 Fix 4 – Disable Filter Keys

 Filter Keys is a Windows accessibility feature that enables the computer to ignore brief and repeated keystrokes.
-Sometimes it may fail to capture your keystrokes that happen continuously.
+Enabling it may fail to capture your keystrokes that happen continuously.
 To see if that’s the case, turn it off and test the keyboard performance.

 - On your keyboard, press the Windows logo key and R at the same time to open the Run command.
 Then, type control and click OK.